sector-f/failoverd/README.md

 ### Types

-The following types are implemented for use in the configuration file.
+The following types are implemented for use in the configuration file:

 #### probe